Moorroww/fullstack-task-app/README.md

 ## Emergency ToDo >.<

-1. Rebuild the sidebar, so it's more responsive.
+1. Rebuild the sidebar, so it's more responsive. ✅
-1. Fix fetching of sidebar boards after a new board is added.
+1. Fix: fetching of sidebar boards after a new board is added.
 The issue occurred after the new popup system was implemented.
+1. Fix: Rendering of Boards/Columns/Tasks after Theme Switch.
+After theme change the boards/columns/tasks are not rendering after creation.